dnyaneshwar-nagre-think/dnyaneshwar-nagre-think/README.md

 ###

 <p align="left">👋 Hello, world!
-I'm Dnyaneshwar Nagre, passionate to learn new technologies and I am  based in Pune, India.</p>
+I'm Dnyaneshwar Nagre, a passionate to learn new technologies and I am  based in Pune, India.</p>

 ###